ThomWright/ThomWright.github.io/_posts/2023-04-06-designing-for-failure.md

 - **Idempotency (side effects)**&nbsp;– Is it required that retries cause no additional state changes?
 Even when a subset of the desired side effects failed?
 Is it required that a side effect happens at most once, exactly once or at least once?
 (See [Why can't we have exactly-once message processing?]({% post_url 2022-05-24-at-least-once-delivery %}))
 - **Idempotency (response)**&nbsp;– Is it required that retries always receive the same response?
 Even when the operation failed?
 - **Consistency**&nbsp;– Is it required that the system is always in a consistent state?
 Is eventual consistency acceptable?
 Are there acceptable inconsistent states?
-- **Asynchronicity**&nbsp;– Is it required that all writes are done synchronously before returning a response?
+- **Synchronicity**&nbsp;– Is it required that all writes are done synchronously before returning a response?
 Can any be deferred until later?
 - **Atomicity**&nbsp;– Is it possible to do all writes atomically?
 Is it possible to do some subsets atomically?
 - **Client behaviour**&nbsp;– Are we in control of the client?
 Will it reliably retry until success?